yast/yast-installation/doc/control-file.md

 -   (optional) files needed to make the CD bootable (kernel, initrd, isolinux,...)

+-   (optional) `y2update.tgz` can contain all files that are needed for installation itself.
+Both for first stage installation and also for the running system.

 #### Workflow Adaptation

 There is only a single control file to describe both an add-on and